 The world is still fighting with one pandemic of COVID-19, and Pakistan is once again facing dengue hemorrhagic fever (DHF).
 Hundreds of cases are being reported in many cities of Punjab within the last few days.

-In recent years, Dengue has spread across the country like an endemic, putting the lives of people across various age groups into grave danger.
-Around the globe, 50-100 million infections occur on a yearly basis according to WHO and a total of 500,000 excusive cases of Dengue Hemorrhagic Fever (DHF) and 22,000 deaths.
+In recent years, Dengue has spread across the country like an endemic, putting the lives of people across various age groups in grave danger.
+Around the globe, 50-100 million infections occur on a yearly basis according to WHO, and a total of 500,000 exclusive cases of Dengue Hemorrhagic Fever (DHF) and 22,000 deaths.

 The mosquitoes carrying the 4 main types of dengue, when bite, cause the incidence of dengue fever which may turn more severe and convert into Dengue Hemorrhagic Fever.
 Based on the severities of the dengue fever, the symptoms may largely vary.